LukasKrivka/cnb-rates/README.md

 open LukasKrivka-cnb-rates-20fd4a3.zip
 cd LukasKrivka-cnb-rates-20fd4a3
 bash setup.sh
->>>>>>> f34bf59 (change project structure, fix warnings and typos, update README, add automatic year detection)
 ```
-The SUFFIX in the file name will be unique - you need to change it to the name of your particular file name.
+The SUFFIX -20fd4a3 in the file name will be unique - you need to change it to the name of your particular file name.

 ## Final remarks:
 This script was developed mainly for my own needs.
 I am not necessarily planing on extending or updating functionality